-CRITICALSTART offers an award-winning portfolio of end-to-end security services, including MDR and professional services built around three core values:
+CRITICALSTART offers an award-winning portfolio of end-toend security services, including MDR and professional services built around three core values:

+- Do what's right for the customer.

-1 Do what's right for our employees.
+- Do what's right for our employees.

-3 Don't do things that suck!
+- Don't do things that suck!